40 per week

 Skills, interests and qualities

-- a love of children and a commitment to giving them high standards of care
+- a commitment to giving young children a high standard of care

 - patience and a sense of humour